 - regularly evaluate student performance and progress using the above strategies in addition to individual sessions with the tutor in order to tailor pacing.

-The primary difference between attendance recovery and the proposed tutoring program is that in attendance recovery, students may or may not be currently enrolled in the district and generally receive support to mitigate obstacles with engagement or attendance, including issues around improving academic performance, navigating academic resources, and getting assistance with social emotional barriers.
+The primary difference between attendance recovery and the proposed tutoring program is that in attendance recovery, students may or may not be currently enrolled in the district and generally receive support to mitigate obstacles with engagement or attendance, including issues around improving academic performance, navigating academic resources, and getting assistance with barriers.
 Subject-specific content coaches in the tutoring program work with students who are already enrolled in school to remediate academic skills in core subjects and where appropriate, recover high school credit for those subjects.

 Quality Matters, a national third-party validator of best practices in online education, external evaluators reviewed and evaluated Graduation Alliance’s approach to instructional design and core content courses for accuracy, completeness, freedom from bias, and quality of content delivery.
 All courses scored between 98-100% of points possible.